 If you have ever wished of traveling to a place where you can enjoy the beaches of the Mediterranean and at the same time have a view of the snow-capped peaks, the Southern part of Europe is Going to be a treat for you.

-While exploring this part of the European continent, you will have a lot of time for viewing magnificent sceneries, enjoying moderate weather, and tasting different kinds of foods and desserts, and exploring cities and towns full of medieval architecture.
+While exploring this part of Europe, you will have a lot of time for viewing magnificent sceneries, enjoying moderate weather, and tasting different kinds of foods and desserts, and exploring cities and towns full of medieval architecture.

 In this post, we have handpicked some of the places to go in Southern Europe, which cannot go unvisited if you are planning to travel here.

 Table of Contents